You are here

 - Kingston Twig (2016, 2017)

 I am a trained and experienced editor of memoir, nonfiction, and scholarly books.
 My skills in structural, stylistic, and copy editing can help connect you with readers.

 I work with independent authors who are self-publishing or preparing to submit their manuscript to a publisher or an agent.
 I am also a freelance copy editor for McGill-Queen's University Press and the University of Toronto Press.
 I've worked on everything from academic journal articles to romance novels.

-My special strengths include assessing your editorial needs, identifying structural problems and suggesting ways to fix them, stylistic editing that preserves your unique voice, sensitive copy editng for consistency and correctness, listening to and rewriting personal or corporate histories, and communicating with empathy and respect.
+My special strengths include assessing your editorial needs, identifying structural problems and suggesting ways to fix them, stylistic editing that preserves your unique voice, sensitive copy editng for consistency and correctness, and communicating with empathy and respect.

 I am the principal developer and instructor of WRIT 265: Editing in Academic and Professional Contexts, an online course at Queen's University that follows the Professional Editorial Standards set out by Editors Canada.
-I was co-coordinator of Editors Kingston from 2015 to 2018, and the recipient of the Editors Canada 2016 President's Award.
+I was co-coordinator of Editors Kingston from 2015 to 2018, and I am the recipient of the Editors Canada 2016 President's Award.

 I came to editing in 2004, after working for 15 years as a communications officer for nonprofit organizations in mental health.
 Before that, I was the religion writer for The Whig-Standard.
 I've written feature articles, profiles, book reviews, annual reports, and two local history books.
 I steeped myself in creative nonfiction and attempted to emulate those heights.

 Having worked as a nonfiction writer, I know what it's like to be edited – the good and the bad!
 My golden rule: "Edit your author as you would like to be edited."

 Outside my professional life, I enjoy playing the flute, going to zumba classes at the Family Y, reading, walking, hiking, biking, travelling, taking pictures, attending concerts and plays, spending time with family and friends, and playing with my dog and two cats.